Kevin J. Black, M.D. (1-4)* (ORCiD 0000-0002-6921-9567)

 Departments of (1) Psychiatry, (2) Neurology, (3) Radiology, and (4) Neuroscience, Washington University School of Medicine, St. Louis, Missouri, USA

 * Address correspondence to Dr. Black at Campus Box 8134, 660 S. Euclid Ave., St. Louis, Missouri, USA or kevin@WUSTL.edu.

 Copyright © 2016-2017, the authors.

-We searched PubMed from time to time during 2016 using the search strategy “("Tic Disorders"[MeSH] OR Tourette NOT Tourette[AU]) AND 2016[PDAT] NOT 1950:2015[PDAT]”.
+We searched PubMed using the search strategy “("Tic Disorders"[MeSH] OR Tourette NOT Tourette[AU]) AND 2016[PDAT] NOT 1950:2015[PDAT]”.
 On 06 Jan 2017 this search returned 186 citations, none of which had first appeared in 2017.
 We also found articles or news from other sources.
 The sources cited below were selected subjectively, but hopefully guided by our judgment of their importance to the field.

 Counterintuitively, in one experimental design, tics became less frequent during a short-term psychosocial stressor (Buse 2016).